 Mark Schindler, reflecting upon a recent survey by the Barna Group reporting that, while a majority of Americans accept Jesus as a historical personage, beliefs in His divinity and His sinlessness precipitously decline with each successive generation, decl. . .

-The first of the offerings of Leviticus is the burnt offering, a sacrifice that is completely consumed on the altar.
-John Ritenbaugh shows how this type teaches us about Christ's total dedication to God—and how we should emulate it.
+The burnt offering is completely consumed on the altar.
+This type of offering teaches us about Christ's total dedication to God—and how we should emulate it.

 John Ritenbaugh focuses upon the necessity to attain fellowship with God, defining fellowship as "joint participation with someone else in things possessed by both."
-At our calling (John 6:44) we have virtually nothing in common with our Creator.
-Through the shaping power of God's Holy Spirit, He starts to fill the chasm, which divides us by (1) convicting us of sin, (2) convicting us of righteousness, and (3) convicting us of judgment, aiming our lives at the Kingdom of God and membership in His Family.
+At our calling (John 6:44) we have virtually nothing in common with our Creator.. . .

 John Ritenbaugh, cuing in on Psalm 73:1-9, describing the despair of someone seeing the wicked prosper while the righteous suffer, affirms that it is a delusion that people in the world are leading comfortable lives.
 Christian living, while not comfortable. . .